View Additional Course Information:

 Location: NYC campus, Paris campus

 These are unique types of studio courses, pairing teams of students with industry partners to undertake real-world projects.
-The following will be offered in spring 2014.
+The following will be offered in fall 2014.
 Full descriptions are available at amt.parsons.edu.

 Course Open to: Degree Students with Restrictions